Rookout/deployment-examples/node-aws-lambda/README.md

       ```
         **If you do not have access to aws-cli, you can do this from the [AWS console](https://console.aws.amazon.com/lambda/home/functions) and follow the [Amazon Documentation](https://docs.aws.amazon.com/lambda/latest/dg/get-started-create-function.html)**

-    - Using **Cloud9 IDE** integrated tools.

-    ### Building on MacOS/Windows
-    If you are building on a MacOS/Windows machine, npm will compile native binaries for this platform.

-    AWS Lambda runs on Linux and thus needs the linux compiled binaries.

-    To build AWS Lambda compatible native extensions, simply run the following command line (Add your node version):

-    ```
-    docker run -v `pwd`:`pwd` -w `pwd` -i -t lambci/lambda:build-nodejs<YOUR-NODE-VERSION> npm install
-    ```

-    You can read more about building a local native extension in our [blog](https://www.rookout.com/3_min_hack_for_building_local_native_extensions/).

 1. Set your Rookout Token as an environment variable in the Lambda configuration:
     - `ROOKOUT_TOKEN` : Your Organization Token

     More information can be found in [our documentation](https://docs.rookout.com/docs/sdk-setup.html)

-## Manual rookout SDK installation

-To install the Rookout SDK run the following command: `npm install --save rookout`

-If you are using MacOS/Windows check [this](#building-on-macoswindows) section.

 1. Go to [app.rookout.com](https://app.rookout.com) and start debugging!

 [Node + Rookout]: https://docs.rookout.com/docs/sdk-setup.html